 Some people find that lifestyle changes alone are enough to control their high blood pressure.
 But many also take medication to treat their condition.
 There are many different types of blood pressure medications with different modes of action.

-High blood pressure medications can be divided into the 11 categories listed below, based on how they work.
+Hypertension medications can be divided into the categories listed below, based on how they work.
 The drugs in each section are just a sampling of what’s available.

 Diuretics, sometimes called water pills, help the kidneys get rid of excess water and salt (sodium).
 This reduces the volume of blood that needs to pass through the blood vessels.
 As a result, blood pressure goes down.